NetX-lab/GoMathL2O-Official/README.md

 ```

 ## Acknowledgement
-This repository is conducted based on the official implementation [1] of Math-L2O [2].
+This repository is developed based on the official implementation [1] of Math-L2O [2].

 ## References